benroberts999/ampsci/doc/01-hartreeFock_input.md

 * radialIntegral: calculate radial integral, or reduced matrix elements (difference depends on definition of operator in the code)
 * units: can only be 'au' or 'MHz'.
 MHz only makes sense for some operators (e.g., hfs), and is just for convenience
 * rpa: Include RPA (core polarisation) corrections to MEs, using TDHF method (note: mostly works, but not 100% yet)
+* omega: frequency for solving TDHF/RPA equations, should be positive.
+Put "-1" to solve at the frequency for each transition (re-solved TDHF for each transition).

 ### Available operators: